NateWr/business-profile/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.0.8 =
+This update fixes an error in the Get Directions link that appears inside of embedded maps.
+I recommend you update as it likely effects a lot of people.

+= 1.0.7 =
+This update fixes some compatibility problems with third-party plugins or themes, disguises the email address if displayed, and updates a bunch of translations.

 = 1.0.6 =
 This update fixes validation errors with the address and contact point schema.org markup.
 It is strongly recommended that you update to improve Google compatibility.